PacktPublishing/Node-Cookbook-3rd-Ed/12-Deploying-Systems/content.md

 Email Address []:****
 ```

-Note that it is important to use the string `myregistry` for the Common Name field in order to be consistent and for the example to work!
 Now that we have generated our certificate we need to tell docker about it, to do this on Mac run the following:

 ```sh
 $ sudo security add-trusted-cert -d -r trustRoot -k /Library/Keychains/System.keychain certs/myregistry.crt